 Certain information in this MD&A contains or incorporates comments that constitute forward-looking statements within the meaning of applicable securities legislation.
 Statements other than statements of historical fact contained in this MD&A may be forward-looking statements.
 Forward-looking statements generally can be identified by the use of forward-looking terminology such as "outlook", "objective", "may"," will", "expect", "intent", "estimate", "anticipate", "believe", "should", "plan", "continue", or similar expressions suggesting future outcomes or events.
 They include, but are not limited to, statements with respect to expectations, projections or other characterizations of future events or circumstances, and the REIT's objectives, goals, strategies, beliefs, intentions, plans, estimates, projections and outlook, including statements relating to the plans and objectives of the REIT or the management or board of trustees, or estimates or predictions of actions of customers, suppliers, competitors or regulatory authorities; and statements regarding future economic performance of the REIT.
 The REIT has based these forward-looking statements on its current expectations about future events.
-Some specific forward-looking statements in this MD&A include, but are not limited to, statements with respect to (i) the intention of the REIT to pay stable distributions; (ii) the ability of the REIT to execute its growth strategies; (iii) the future financial results of the REIT; (iv) the expected tax treatment of the REIT to the debt markets.
+Some specific forward-looking statements in this MD&A include, but are not limited to, statements with respect to (i) the intention of the REIT to pay stable distributions; (ii) the ability of the REIT to execute its growth strategies; (iii) the future financial results of the REIT; (iv) the expected tax treatment of the REIT's distributions to the unitholders; (v) the ability of the REIT to qualify as a "real estate investment trust"; (vi) the access of the REIT to the debt markets; (vii) the expected timing and completion of the REIT's announced acquisitions and sale transaction; (viii) the effect of the acquisitions and the sale transaction on the financial performance of the REIT; (ix) the REIT's ability to enter into a binding agreement for the acquisition of one of the properties in Atlantic Canada; and (x) the use o